-- Overall, we rate Project Veritas a borderline Questionable Right Biased based on story selection that only favors the right and Mixed for factual reporting due to lack of sourcing and several failed fact checks.
+- Overall, we rate Project Veritas Right Biased and Questionable based on the promotion of conspiracy theories and propaganda, misleading videos, and several failed fact checks.

 Factual Reporting: MIXED

 World Press Freedom Rank: USA 45/180

 Founded in 2010, Project Veritas was created by James Edward O’Keefe III who is an American conservative political activist.
 He produces secretly recorded undercover audio and video encounters, some selectively edited to imply its subjects said things they did not, with figures and workers in academic, governmental, and social service organizations, purporting to show abusive or allegedly illegal behavior by employees and/or representatives of those organizations.
 Project Veritas primarily targets liberals and liberal organizations.

 Project Veritas is owned by James O’Keefe.
 Funding primarily comes from donations.
 However, most of these donations come from the Donor’s Trust.
 The purpose of the Donor’s Trust Fund is to “safeguard the intent of libertarian and conservative donors.”
 In other words, it allows the source to receive funds without disclosing who they come from.
 Needless to say, most funding for Project Veritas comes from conservative and libertarian organizations.

 Analysis / Bias